Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 How to self-experiment with your cognitive performance in 30 days

-Your first cognitive biohacking month is not about adding interventions – it is about establishing baselines and testing whether Layer 1 improvements alone produce measurable changes.
+Your first cognitive biohacking month is not about adding interventions.
+It is about establishing baselines and testing whether Layer 1 improvements alone produce measurable changes.
 This is where the data starts.
 Without it, everything else is guesswork.

 Pro Tip